Why Is My Succulent Dying? (11 Reasons and How to Fix Them)

 The best way to know when your succulent needs water is by sticking a finger in the soil and checking if it feels moist or dry.

-If it’s wet, then you don’t need to add any more water until next time; if not, then give your plant some as soon as possible.
+If it’s wet, you don’t need to add more water until next time; if not, give your plant some as soon as possible.

-If you’re not sure how often to water your succulents, a good rule of thumb is once every week or two during the growing season (spring and summer) and no more than once a month in winter.
+If you’re unsure how often to water your succulents, a good rule of thumb is once every week or two during the growing season (spring and summer) and no more than once a month in winter.

 The frequency will vary depending on what kind of plant it is and where you live, but this should give an idea.